SSWConsulting/SSW.People.Profiles/Brendan-Richards/Brendan-Richards.md

 *   Getting involved in othe community events including "Angular Hackday" and "Hack4Good"

-Some of his favourite things include:

-*   .NET Core - especially the cross-platform support for Linux
+His only problem seems to be that he's interested in too many topics!
+In the last few years, he's delivered talks or training on all of the below:

+*   Entity Framework Core and Clean Code

-*   Typescript and moden client side development with Angular CLI and ngrx
+*   Angular, State Management and ngrx

+*   Reactive Programming and Redux in .NET

+*   Linux, Docker and Azure

+*   .Net Core

 *   Elastic Search

+*   OpenAPI / Swagger

-*   Clean Architecture
+*   Blazor